josedolz/3D-F-CNN-BrainStruct/README.md

 [1] Jose Dolz, Christian Desrosiers and Ismail Ben Ayed "3D fully convolutional networks for subcortical segmentation in MRI: A large-scale study".

+The code employed to generate these results has been released [here](https://github.com/josedolz/LiviaNET)

 For any enquiry or further questions you can reach me at: jose.dolz.upv@gmail.com